 - Students need to construct perceptual (image) data to use.
 This would require multiple competing brands being scored on an array of relevant attributes.

-- Once the brands and attributes are decided, then the students should be surveyed.
+- Once the brands and attributes are decided, then all the students should be surveyed.
 For example, “on a scale of 1 to 9, where 9 is great service and 1 is poor service, what would you score Brand X, what about Brand Y?” – and so on for all brands and attributes.

-- After reviewing an array of maps, student groups can report back on their key findings and market insights.
+- After reviewing an array of maps, groups can report back on their key findings and market insights.

-Here is a link for more information on this tool… using the mapping tool
+- Here is a link for more information on this tool… using the mapping tool

-Here is the link to tips and guidelines for using perceptual maps
+- Here is the link to tips and guidelines for using perceptual maps